monisun/yowl/README.md

 - [x] Search results page
    - [x] Infinite scroll for restaurant results
    - [x] Implement map view of restaurant results.
 (CLGeocoder seems to be throttling, so only 1 marker is loaded.)
+   - [x] Integrated Google Maps iOS SDK to render maps in normal, satellite, or hybrid view modes.
+   - [x] Implemented Location Services to ask user for permission to access location while app is in foreground.
+   - [x] Map automatically recenters to user's current location via center pin.
 - [x] Filter page
    - [x] Radius filter should expand as in the real Yelp app
    - [x] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)